 You may have antibodies in your plasma that attack the virus.
 Your donated plasma could be used for compassionate treatment or as part of a scientific trial to determine definitively if this treatment works.
 It can also be used to support research efforts such as making tests to check immunity to the virus.

-If you are interested in donating plasma, please click here to register for the intake survey.
+If you are interested in participating in the recovered COVID-19 registry at UCLA and possibly donating plasma for research or treatment, please click here to register for the intake survey.
 A study coordinator will contact you with further information about how you can help.
-Please note that we can only accept plasma donations after you have been completely well with no symptoms for at least 14 days.
+Please note that we can only accept plasma donations after you have been completely well with no symptoms for at least 14 days and at this time we can only collect plasma for treatment of COVID-19 patients from people who had a positive test for COVID-19 (via PCR- a type of laboratory test to confirm infection) and/or have a positive test for COVID-19 antibodies.
+There may be a backlog of individuals who want to donate plasma, so if you do not hear from us immediately don't worry, we will reach out when there is an opportunity for you to contribute.

 Convalescent plasma is the liquid part of blood collected from patients who have recovered from an infection.
 Antibodies are special proteins in the plasma that have the potential to be used to fight the infection.